objcio/articles/2015-02-09-ios-camera-control.md

 }
 ```

-One caveat: the samples sent from the camera are rotated 90º, because that's how the camera sensor is positioned.
+One caveat: the samples sent from the camera are rotated 90º, because that's how the camera sensor is oriented.
 The `AVCaptureVideoPreviewLayer` handles this automatically, so in this case we should apply a rotation transform to the `GLKView`.

-We're almost done, the last component - the `AVCaptureStillImageOutput` - is actually the most important, it allows us to capture a still image.
+We're almost done, the last component — the `AVCaptureStillImageOutput` — is actually the most important, it allows us to capture a still image.
 This is just a matter of creating an instance and adding it to the session:

 ```
 stillCameraOutput = AVCaptureStillImageOutput()